 Yo, I’m not a brewer, but I am a writer.
 I could help y’all out with that.
 Let me know.

-The beers were thin, wan, unfinished, boring, staid, and almost tasted like they were brewed from extract.
-They weren’t – or at least I don’t think they were, but damn, 9 beers at opening raises eyebrows – but I wasn’t too high on this brewery right out of the gate.
+The beers were thin, unfinished, boring, staid, and almost tasted like they were brewed from extract.
+They weren’t – or at least I don’t think they were, but damn, 9 beers at opening in 2014 raises eyebrows – but I wasn’t too high on this brewery right out of the gate.

 Over the next two years, the brewery grew; from five employees to 15.
 They moved to canning and signed a distribution deal with Cellar Fine Wines and their beers are in a lot of stores now.
 They sit unloved at the end of lower rows.
 I bought a few over the years and while they were all terrible, their Strawberry Fields beer was honestly the worst distributed beer I have ever tried to drink.
 Holy crap it was awful.

 During my revisit at the two-year birthday bash, I sampled a couple more of the 13 on offer.
 Had an “English Ale” that was… not exciting – or discernible from other amber/brown beers on tap.
 Had an IPA that tasted of soap (which is weird because that usually happens from sitting in the fermenter too long and with the number of beers on tap, that seems impossible.)

-Know that I’m probably an outlier here.
-Everyone seemed to be having a grand time at the brewery each time I visited.
+Other than me, everyone seemed to be having a grand time at the brewery each time I visited.
 Perhaps I’m crazy.
 McManus reports that he can’t keep up with the demand for his “West Coast” and “Hop-Hazard” IPAs.
 Cellar Fine Wines sure seems confident in their account, putting Powder Hollow’s product all over the state.
 I refuse to believe this.

 Of course I want Powder Hollow to succeed.
-Their space is pretty awesome, McManus seems like a super nice guy, and we all love small local businesses.
-The whole 11 beers thing is probably necessary to keep the whole “local pub” things going with customers coming in seven days a week, so I shouldn’t front on that.
+Their space is decent, McManus seems like a nice guy, and we all love small local businesses.
+The “local pub” thing is working here and that’s really what matters.

 With 40 operational breweries in Connecticut at the end of 2016, you need to find your niche.
 Whether its top tier beer, a top tier tasting room, a top tier distribution relationship, or a combination of two or all three.
 And despite my reservations about the beer itself, Powder Hollow seems to have found their place in Enfield.